Last updated: September 2022

-As companies begin to think about securing their IoT ecosystems with PKI, Sabin and Russell discuss a few primary considerations, such as CA functions, provisioning, and deployment for building a PKI infrastructure to match their specific use-case.
+As companies begin to think about securing their IoT ecosystems with PKI, there are a few primary considerations, such as CA functions, provisioning, and deployment for building a PKI infrastructure to match their specific use-case.

-PKI, using digital certificates, is being used on a number of interesting devices, like window blinds, air fresheners, and garbage cans.
+PKI, using digital certificates, is being used on a number of interesting devices, like electric vehicles, medical devices, smart cities and most recently, to securely connect smart home devices of various manufacturers with Matter.
 Experts recommend certificate-based methods to secure IoT devices because certificates support proper security measures like the implementation of multi-factor authentication.
-More specifically, TLS supports two-way certificate-based authentication (e.g. device-to-server, or device-to-device authentication).
+More specifically, TLS/SSL supports two-way certificate-based authentication (e.g., device-to-server, or device-to-device authentication).

 Those familiar with the IoT space will recognize messaging protocols: MQTT, CoAP, XMPP, DDS, and HTTP/REST.
-Some organizations, like Amazon (who uses MQTT and REST protocols for their IoT service), may require TLS certificates as an added layer of protection.
+Some organizations, like Amazon (which uses MQTT and REST protocols for their IoT service), may require TLS certificates as an added layer of protection.
 For MQTT protocols specifically, an added TLS layer is critical because MQTT machine-to-machine authentication options are sent in the clear using username/password methods.
-Overall, Russell makes it clear that, whether it be through “native protocols or a wrap-around approach,” certificate-based methods are recommended for security in the IoT.
+Overall, whether it be through native protocols or a wrap-around approach, certificate-based methods are recommended for security in the IoT.
 These methods avoid the weaknesses of a typical symmetric key management approach by offering greater scalability and methodical management of these certificates and the key pairs associated with them.

 Digital certificates within a PKI infrastructure are flexible and fit many use-cases.
 Generally, certificates pass through a lifecycle that includes discovery, analysis, procurement, provisioning, management, monitoring, and remediation.
 But because there is diversity amongst devices and certificate use-cases in the IoT, certificate management lifecycles in the IoT may differ greatly from traditional uses.

-To customize PKI to meet specific use-case(s), many companies choose to work with commercial Certificate Authorities, like DigiCert, who can lend expertise and provide platforms to manage certificate lifecycles.
-Provisioning, revocation, and proper configuration of certificates requires smart automation and maintenance — tasks that a trusted CA can provide for you.
+To customize PKI to meet specific use-case(s), many companies choose to work with commercial certificate authorities (CAs), like DigiCert, who can lend expertise and provide platforms, like DigiCert® IoT Trust Manager, to manage certificate lifecycles.
+Provisioning, revocation, and proper configuration of certificates requires smart automation and maintenance — tasks that a PKI as a service can provide for you.